• Skip to primary navigation

 What is Marshmallow Fondant?

 Technically, the marshmallow fondant is a short-cut version of my classic homemade fondant recipe.
-If you were to make your own marshmallows (see my recipe here), you will learn that marshmallows are essentially made by double boiling gelatin and then whipping liquid sugar into it until it turns light and fluffy.
+If you were to make your own marshmallows, you will learn that marshmallows are essentially made by double boiling gelatin and then whipping liquid sugar into it until it turns light and fluffy.
 The mixture is then left overnight to set and that's what makes marshmallows.
-And these steps are pretty much the same steps I used in making my classic fondant.
+And these steps are pretty much the same steps I used in making my classic traditional fondant.

-Can You Make Marshmallow Fondant without a Microwave?
+Can You Make the Fondant without a Microwave?

 You certainly can.
-Simply double boil the marshmallows until they are melted and then add in the icing sugar and knead until the fondant is formed.
+Simply double boil the marshmallows until they melt and then add in the icing sugar and knead until the fondant forms.

 Here is how to double boil marshmallows: